Building Resilience and Understanding

 Many people have experienced acute pain, but most people do not understand what it is like to live with chronic pain on a permanent basis or how it affects people mentally and physically.
 Creating art can often stave off feelings of worthlessness and it helps the patient to fight against the loss of losing their quality of life.

 We can learn more about the process of coming to terms with pain through art, especially in terms of losing your identity to pain, redefining yourself, identifying with other people, and remaining hopeful on your journey through chronic illness.

 Even the simple act of drawing pain in your body can be helpful by allowing other people to understand how you feel.
-Jagged reds and oranges can illustrate heat or burning sensations, blues and grays can recreate how your legs feel when they go numb or it can illustrate your mood that day.
+Reds and oranges can illustrate heat or burning sensations, while blues and grays can recreate how your legs feel when they go numb or it can illustrate your mood that day.

 I started off my rock paintings as a representation of my chronic pain.
 Then I moved to Ikebana and flower arranging and I found that even more satisfying.

 In the red and yellow arrangement above, I added a bring red Wang Peony to illustrate the throbbing of my heart, chest and body.
 Then I added yellow freesia to illustrate the fire and inflammation burning through my body.
 The black bowl at the bottom shows that I was surrounded in darkness that day.
 Overall, this piece showed anger and I illustrated my anger in colors of red and yellow to show my emotions.

 When I completed this arrangement, I felt a brief hot flash of sadness, but then I felt strong and empowered.